-- Participating in an online discussion about academic matters - Initiating contact with a faculty member to confirm their active enrollment in the course (including being granted an excused absence).
+- Participating in an online discussion about academic matters.
+An introduction post does not count as attendance unless it contains an academic component. - Initiating contact with a faculty member to confirm their active enrollment in the course (including being granted an excused absence).

-Any student whose attendance cannot be verified by the last day to add/drop a class during the start of the term or session will be administratively dropped from the class for non-attendance.
+Verification of attendance is monitored during the add/drop period.
+Faculty are required to enter attendance for all classes and zero credit courses that include a fee, during this time period.
+At the end of the add/drop period, faculty submit a census roster finalizing enrollment in courses.
+At this time, no-shows are reported to the Registrar's Office.
+Any student reported as a no-show on the census roster will be administratively dropped from the class for non-attendance.
 Tuition and financial aid will be adjusted based on enrollment status (See the Financial Aid Section under Student Status).
 Example: Going from full-time to part-time would affect tuition charges and financial aid.
 Instructors are expected to list their class attendance policy on their course syllabus.
 Students are directly responsible to each instructor for attendance in each regularly scheduled class.